dwrobel/flatcam/README.md

 26.04.2019

-- small changes in GUI
+- small changes in GUI; optimized contextual menu display
+- made sure that the Project Tab is disabled while one of the Editors is active and it is restored after returning to app

 25.04.2019